 —Morihei Ueshiba (O-Sensei)

 I have been a student of many practices in my life.
-Currently I practice ki-aikido, a martial art that is defensive and has the maxim that the core principle of the art is love, and preparation for every day life.
+Currently I practice ki-aikido, a martial art in which I hold a black belt, that is defensive and has the maxim that the core principle of the art is love, and preparation for every day life.
 I have also practiced Iyengar Yoga, a hatha yoga practice that emphasizes work with emotions that arise during the practice of the asanas, and also offers a very fine-tuned awareness of body sensation, movement, and experience.

 I have been immersed in a number of spiritual traditions, including the Subud latihan (spiritual exercise), Sufism with Puran and Suzanna Bair, and eventually following my own path of meditation practice that is influenced by Zen, Taoism, and Mindfulness.
-Most recently, I have been participating in Recollective Awareness Meditation with Jason Siff.
 Over the decades of these practices, I have developed an approach to meditation that supports psychotherapeutic work that focuses on nurturing the ability to be aware in the moment and to be as fully present as possible for experience in the inner and outer worlds.